hsm207/causal_inference/README.md

 # Introduction
- This repo contains my attempt at most of the study questions in Causal Inference: A Primer book.
+ This repo contains my attempt at most of the study questions in the `Causal Inference: A Primer` book.

  # Usage
  Run the notebooks inside a container defined by the [compbox](https://github.com/hsm207/compbox) image.